akshat-sonic/bookshop-refactor/README.md

 **Bookshop Refactoring Steps:**

 Checkout the [master](https://gitlab.com/tw-he-dev-bootcamp/base-repos/book-shop-refactor.git) branch.
 Start by running all BookIntegrationTest.
 While performing the below steps ensure that the integration test always passed.
 Some of the BookControllerTest or BookServiceTest might change.

-You can find the refactored solution on the [all-tests-kinda-passing](https://gitlab.com/tw-he-dev-bootcamp/base-repos/book-shop-refactor/-/commits/all-tests-kinda-passing) branch for reference.

 1. Extract Book parsing logic into BookparserTest.